JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/motivation.md

     - running code with many different parameters as easily as possible
     - allowing high level of abstraction

-In scientific programming, the most well known scipting languages are: Python,  Matlab, R
+In scientific programming, the most well known scripting languages are: Python,  Matlab, R

 - If you care about standard "configurations" they are just perfect.
 (PyTorch)
 - You hit a problem with more complex experiments.